ALGERIA & TUNISIA

 Thuburbo Majus - Splendor among wheat fields

 Nestled among glittering wheat fields and olive groves – like those that made its fortune – Thuburbo Majus exudes a sense of prosperity even in its ruined state.
-In the 2nd century, this Roman colony for war veterans was home to around 10,000 inhabitants, wealthy enough to boast impressive public buildings, temples, baths and richly decorated private homes adorned with intricate mosaics.
+In the 2nd century CE, this Roman colony for war veterans was home to around 10,000 inhabitants, wealthy enough to boast impressive public buildings and richly decorated private homes adorned with intricate mosaics.
 En route to Thuburbo Majus this morning, we stop to examine a section of the aqueduct that linked ancient Carthage to the water sources of Mount Zaghouan.
 Constructed in the 1st century under Emperor Hadrian’s reign, this extraordinary feat of engineering stretched over 130 kilometres and carried 32 million litres of water per day.
 Lunch is enjoyed nearby before we spend the afternoon exploring the well-preserved ruins of Thuburbo Majus, offering a fascinating glimpse into Roman urban life in North Africa.
 On return to our hotel, the evening is at leisure.
 Overnight Tunis (B, L)

 • Day 14 | Sunday 8 February